danielabar/meblog/src/markdown/gatsby-unit-testing.md

 export default Footer
 ```

-Since there's no logic or interactivity in this component, the unit test for it will simply render it, then verify against the snapshot:
+Since there's no logic or interactivity in this component, the unit test for it will simply render it using the `render` function from react testing library, then verify against the snapshot using jest's `toMatchSnapshot` function:

 ```js
 // src/components/footer.spec.js